 All I SEE AT THIS HOUR IS

-The wind is sullen as it gone from the spruce tree outside my window.
+The wind is sullen as it has gone from the spruce tree outside my window.

 I want to get up and take a long walk, listening to the sound of my own steps on the brick walkway.
 I walk outdoors onto my steps and sit on a pillow watching the birds flock to a fresh pour of seeds.
 The silence is like a mirror to me.
 This un-sound so clear and virgin in Santa Fe, brings me back to my adolescent years in Hollywood.
 The nights my father went out, allowing me the freedom to explore outside.
 I would run down Doheny Drive to Santa Monica Boulevard and just keep running.
 It was on those windy Santa Ana nights that I’d run the longest.
 I was running because the need to express something was bulging through my soul.
 This night is like that, only I don’t feel like running, I am listening to the sounds of silence.
 Watching the shadows that look like ghosts, and the clouds that appear to have messages, and how everything is different when you are alone.